ietf-wg-cellar/matroska-specification/tagging.md

 Tags from a `TargetTypeValue` apply to the all lower `TargetTypeValues`.
 This means that if a CD has the same artist for all tracks, you just need to set the ARTIST tag at `TargetTypeValue` 50 (ALBUM) and not to each TRACK (but you can).

-That also means that, if some parts of the CD have no known ARTIST, the value **MUST** be set to nothing, a void string "".
+If some parts of that CD have no known
+ARTIST, the value **MUST** be set to nothing, a void string "" as detailed in [@!RFC9559, section 24.2].

 ### Target Types Parts